 Decisions, decisions—where to go for help

 Girraween offers so many choices for walks—it could take you all morning to decide where to go first!
-Our tip is to drop into the Girraween Visitor Centre and chat to a friendly park ranger for tips on ‘must dos’, best times and other local advice.
+Our tip is to drop into the Girraween Visitor Centre for tips on ‘must dos’, best times and other local advice.
 Spend time exploring the displays—your young ones will be intrigued by the fun kid-friendly exhibits.

 Walk, wander, wonder!
 Explore the great outdoors on foot